 Hyde County Schools to have regular school day on Nov.
-8 instead of planned Non-School Day
+8 instead of planned non-school day

 HYDE COUNTY, Va.
-(WAVY) – All Hyde County Schools will have a full day instead of a previously scheduled non-school day on November 8 after Hurricane Dorian, officials say.
+(WAVY) – All Hyde County Schools will have a full day instead of a previously scheduled non-school day on November 8 because of Hurricane Dorian, officials say.

-According to Hyde County Public Schools spokesperson Julio Morales, a planned November 8th Non-School Day will be a regular school day instead after school officials requested the switch in the aftermath of Hurricane Dorian.
+According to Hyde County Public Schools spokesperson Julio Morales, a planned November 8 non-school day will be a regular school day instead after school officials requested the switch in the aftermath of Hurricane Dorian.

 Hyde County Schools are required by law to have planned emergency make-up days with one in the fall and the other in spring.